Kyrela/discord-markdown-ast-parser/README.md

   client will only show spoiler bars before and after the code segment, but not on top of it.
 - Custom parsers are experimental, tends to work for different pair of values.
+- The URL matching scheme of Discord is quite complex and not fully understood, so there might be some edge cases where the parser doesn't recognize a URL that the Discord client does, and vice versa.